-Today I still working as a City Project Engineer and Licensed Professional (PE) Civil/Industrial Engineer (LinkedIn Profile), thus the reason for the graphs and numbers.
+Today I still working as an Airfield Engineer and Licensed Professional (PE) Civil/Industrial Engineer (LinkedIn Profile), thus the reason for the graphs and numbers.
 Shortly after college graduation, I spent my first 5 years of my career working for a For-Profit Private company.
-I supervised a traveling, union-based crew that required 100% travel away from home.
-In my mid-twenties, it was cool being on expenses all the time and all the airline/hotel points I collected, but then I realized how dumb it was... the only people who cared of my Platinum Status was the other suckers in first class who did not have any other family, no hobbies, no life.
+I supervised a traveling, union-based crew.
+In my mid-twenties, it was cool being on expenses all the time and all the airline/hotel points I collected, but then I realized how dumb it was... the only people who cared about my Platinum Status was the other suckers in first class who did not have any other family, no hobbies, no life.
 Although I am grateful that I had a well-paying job post-2008 recession, I traded the most important resource, time for money.
 Then after almost being fired I vowed to never be in a vulnerable position where someone else controlled my fate.

 My Professional Resume